codemagic-ci-cd/codemagic-benchmarks/README.md

 ## [Signal iOS](https://github.com/nevercode-rudrank/Signal-iOS)

-Signal is a free, open source, messaging app for simple private communication with friends.
-It is a great project for testing out benchmarks that replicates a real-world application.
+Signal is billed as a free, open source, messaging app for simple private communication with friends.
+It is a great project to use for benchmarks as a indicative real-world, published and widely used iOS application.

 **Test name** | **Codemagic (Mac mini M2)** | **Codemagic (Mac mini M1)**
 --- | --- | ---